otagobioinformaticsspringschool/2024/index.md

 ### When and where?

 - 9:30 - 16:30, 23 November - 27 November 2020
-- Department of Biochemistry, University of Otago, Dunedin, New Zealand
+- Department of Biochemistry, University of Otago
+	- 710 Cumberland Street, Dunedin, New Zealand

 This is an in-person event.